Bernhardt Design: History

 Until the 1980s, the company was vertically integrated, having a veneer mill, lumber yard and numerous kilns as well as adhesives and particleboard plants.
 By 1981, Bernhardt began sourcing globally and now has offices in four Asian countries, staffed with 50 employees.
 The company still has a significant manufacturing operation in western North Carolina, with 12 facilities and 1500 employees.

 In 1983, Bernhardt Furniture added a line of commercial furniture, Bernhardt Design which offers conservatively styled casegoods, conference and occasional tables, guest, lounge and wood guest chairs.
 Gradually, the product line expanded, adding more contemporary products and multi-purpose tables and seating and conference chairs.
-In order to encourage student designers to make their products suitable for mass markets, Bernhardt Design sponsors an interdisciplinary course with the world-renowned Art Center College of Design in Pasadena.
-Selected students in program have their products in the standard product line.
-Bernhardt Design also sponsors ICFF Studio, a scholarship program which gives deserving designers global exposure to manufacturers, retailers and the media.